ajunior/RaspiKey/README.md

 ---------------

 *   Support for the latest full-size Apple Magic keyboard.
-*   Support for user customizable keymap and programmability.
-*   Support for multimedia or special key functions for more Bluetooth keyboards.
-*   Support for multiple Bluetooth keyboards connected in parallel.

 ---
 RaspiKey is a free and open-source software effort.
 If you like it and find it useful, please consider donating